niall-code/duelling-mythicals/README.md

 - I used [X-Icon Editor](https://www.xiconeditor.com) to make the favicon.

-- The cards' representations of the creatures were drawn by myself using Clip Studio Paint software.
+- The original cards' representations of the creatures were drawn by myself using Clip Studio Paint software.
+They were later replaced with ChatGPT-generated graphics, for a slightly more professional look.

 - The responsiveness mockup at the top of this README was created with [Am I Responsive](https://ui.dev/amiresponsive).